Frequently Asked Questions

 What are training sessions like?
 When do they begin, and where do they take place?

-Official training starts with short runs (less than half-a-mile), and continues through a 23-week program until the marathon on Patriot’s Day in April.
+Official training starts with short runs (less than half a mile), and continues through a 23-week program until the marathon on Patriot’s Day in April.
 However, there are unofficial training runs year-round.
-Runners must participate in a “qualifying” run (for commitment, not ability) in early December.
-The 200 numbers are assigned at the end of January.
+Runners must participate in a “qualifying" run (for commitment, not ability) in November.
+The 100 numbers are assigned at the end of January.

 Water and nourishment provided during and after training runs!